sandipchopkar95/Java_Selenium_Chaintest_DockerImage_Integration/README.md

 ### Description
 ---
 This is a sample experimental project created to explore the integration of Java with Selenium, the ChainTest approach, and the creation of a Docker image for test execution.
 The primary goal is to test and understand how these components work together in a CI/CD or containerized environment.
+And anyone can see the html report directly using shared url **You can see the report in url provided in repo about section**
 ### Key objectives:
 ---
 - Experiment with Selenium automation using Java.